vietphan1995/bean-order/README.md

 Bean Order is a booking system management software that focus on on-premise, ordering comfortable with every business branch.

-People can book a ticket/slot/good which has ordering, they can observe/measure these orders on livestream terminal in application, this means ticket/slot/good has identity order represent on terminal, with more information goes with this identity like status, progress process ticket/slot/good.
+People can book a ticket/slot/good which has ordering, they can observe/measure these orders on livestream terminal in application, this means ticket/slot/good has identity order represent on terminal, with more information goes with this identity like status, processing progress ticket/slot/good.

 Orders from Bean Order can be notified by eye/sound message through application and other message channel like email, sms, …, with fast code(qr code) to access/execute from smart watch.